DataDog/documentation/content/en/continuous_delivery/deployments/_index.md

 ## Visualize correlated pipelines and deployments

-Once the setup is completed, the deployment executions panel contains a new tab called "Pipeline" from which the pipeline trace is visible.
-From this tab, we can navigate to CI visibility by clicking on "View full pipeline" button at the top:
+Once the setup is completed, the deployment executions panel contains a new tab called **Pipeline** from which the pipeline trace is visible.
+From this tab, you can navigate to CI visibility by clicking the **View Full Pipeline** link at the top:

 {{< img src="ci/cd-ci-correlation-pipeline-tab.png" alt="Deployment executions panel with Pipeline tab" style="width:100%;">}}

-On the other hand, from CI Visibility, pipelines that contain deployments will have a new tab called "Deployments":
+Additionally, on the CI Visibility page, pipelines that contain deployments display a new **Deployments** tab:

 {{< img src="ci/cd-ci-correlation-deployments-tab.png" alt="Deployment executions panel with Pipeline tab" style="width:100%;">}}